Tate Springs: Features

 During its heyday, the Tate Springs resort complex consisted of the large, luxurious, three-story resort hotel, an estimated 30 to 40 outbuildings, an elegant ballroom, horse riding stables, swimming pool and bathhouse, billiards room, tennis courts, a 100-acre natural park, a professional 18-hole golf course, a powerhouse, a sewage treatment plant, and a water pump station.

 The 100-acre park had been supplied with a bluegrass lawn with 800 shade trees, and had the Clinch Mountain ridge as the backdrop.

 The resort had its electricity generated from its own powerhouse, piping coal and steam-conducted heat into the structure.
 Bath water for guest bathrooms and the pool bathhouse was pumped from German Creek, and was contained in a large concrete reservoir located behind the luxury hotel.
 Drinking water was piped to the complex from a spring on-top of Clinch Mountain.

 Tate Epson Water, which came from the mineral spring the resort was named after, was sold internationally as a tonic, and prescribed by many prominent physicians of late 19th and early 20th century.

 Tate Springs Springhouse

 Tate Springs Springhouse is a two-story Victorian-style springhouse southwest of Bean Station, Tennessee, that is listed on the National Register of Historic Places.

-It is a octagonal-shaped wooden gazebo structure with a sloping red roof.
+It is an octagonal-shaped wooden gazebo structure with a sloping red roof.
 It features a well that contains the mineral spring that the resort was founded upon.